HBClab/LabManual/README.md

 We are excited that you want to pick up the basics for learning to code and help out with some of the more technical aspects of data collection and analysis.
-Persistance is key, but Michelle and the graduate students will be here to help you along your journey.
+Persistance is key, but Professor Voss and the graduate students will be here to help you along your journey.
 If you are a graduate student, then more senior graduate students will help.
 What I will outline below are some soft suggestions of what to learn about;
 everyone may have different resources that "click" for them, so stick to what helps you.